 Purpose of grounding transformer

 Grounding transformers are sometimes used on distribution systems.
-A grounding transformer provides a source for zero-sequence current.
-Grounding transformers are sometimes used to convert a three-wire, ungrounded circuit into a four-wire, grounded circuit.
+A grounding transformer provides a source for zero sequence current.
+Sometimes they are used to convert a 3-wire, ungrounded circuit into a 4-wire, grounded circuit.

 Figure 1 (see below) shows the two most common grounding transformers.
 The zig-zag connection is the most widely used grounding transformer.

 Figure 2 shows how a grounding bank supplies current to a ground fault.
 Grounding transformers used as the only ground source to a distribution circuit should be in service whenever the three-phase power source is in service.